tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 By *candidate peer* we mean the information about a node in the network.
-This information can be manually configured by the node operator (e.g., via `PersistentPeers` parameter) or can be obtained via PEX protocol.
+This information can be manually configured by the node operator (e.g., via `PersistentPeers` parameter) or can be obtained via the PEX protocol.

 A *candidate peer* may become an actual peer, to which the node is connected.
 We do not use *candidate* to refer to a peer to which we are connected, nor to